Legends of Tech

 And some people, it's not change, it's more consistency.

-The thing that I will say, if the opportunity presents, you should follow things that you're passionate about, because when you're passionate about something, you give 100%.
+The thing that I will say, the opportunity presents, you should follow things that you're passionate about, because when you're passionate about something, you give 100%.

 And even if you are not, if you don't have all the skills and capabilities to do it, I think it's building the confidence in yourself to invest in learning.

-And again, if it's, if you've got the passion and desire behind you, you will help learn, you will make yourself learn, it's easier to learn when you're excited about something than when it's something difficult to learn.
+Again, if it's, if you've got the passion and desire behind you, you will make yourself learn.

-But if you can't be excited about what you do, then you're probably in the wrong area.
+When you put in so much effort into what we do, that if you can't be excited about what you do, then you're probably in the wrong area.

 Did you have any guides or mentors that sort of sat around you or helped you through this?